Research Group

 • In her post-doctoral work, she published several important theoretical papers related to generalized LDPC codes, showing their suitability for URLLC in 5G communications for the first time, as well as multiple hardware implementation papers for LDPC decoders for communications and biomedical applications.

 • Ahmad Golmohammadi, Ph.D.
 2021.
 Project: “Spatially Coupled Codes for Source Compression”.
 Publications [J23,J12,C46,C38,C35,P15,P12,P10,P9,P8].
-Now Senior Engineer at SK Hynix Inc., working on advanced error correcting code schemes.
-Previously Senior Engineer at Bose.
+Now Senior Engineer at Qualcomm.
+He was previously with SK Hynix, working on advanced error correcting code schemes, and a Senior Engineer at Bose.
 [Linkedin page]

 • In his doctoral research, he showed several fundamental results related to spatially coupled codes for source compression, including that they have distortion performance very close to the rate-distortion (RD) limit as well as showing notable performance improvement compared to existing state-of-the-art joint source-channel coding schemes based on LDPC codes with comparable latency and complexity constraints (both published in the IEEE Transactions on Communications).
 Ahmad also received funding from NSF to participate in an industry project related to LDPC codes.